hztBUAA/RTOS-Bench/docs/source/2-Building_with_the_framework.markdown

 In addition, RT-Bench supports dedicated flags that enable access to further features.
 These features are not part of the default set of features as they depend on the benchmark nature itself or on the platform on which the benchmarks will be deployed.

+#### Extended Reporting (Benchmark Specific Measurement Reporting)

+Some benchmark classes (e.g., synthetic workloads) measure specific impact on the platform.
+RT-Bench offers the possibility to extend the existing `.csv` report interface to include the desired _benchmark-specific_ measurement.
+Providing the benchmarks follows the rules mentioned in [benchmark structure](3-Extending_rt-bench.markdown), extended reporting can be enabled by adding the `-DEXTENDED_REPORT` flag in the compilation command line.

 #### Performance counters and monitoring thread

 This set of feature being specific to the core and platform on which the benchmark will be deployed, two parameters must be added in other to enable them: the ISA and the core model.
 The table below lists of the flags to add and provide examples of compliant platform.